 Settlement of accounts for the services provided by the Operator and the products bought on the Exchange shall be executed in euro by a bank payment order to either the bank account indicated in the VAT invoice issued by the Operator or to the bank account indicated on the Operator's website, or in other ways indicated in the Regulation.

-Collaterals
+SECTION TWO COLLATERALS

-To fulfil orders to buy the Participant, not later than 1 (one) working day before the beginning of trading on the Exchange, shall transfer to the bank account indicated by the Operator the Prepayment or submit the Collateral the value of which should be no less than the value of foreseen orders price, including VAT and floating trading fee, except the case stipulated in subpar.
-3.2.18 of this Regulation.
+To fulfil orders to buy the Participant, not later than 1 (one) working day before the beginning of trading on the Exchange, shall transfer to the bank account indicated by the Operator the Prepayment or submit the Collateral the value of which should be no less than the value of foreseen orders price, including VAT and floating trading fee, except the case stipulated in paragraph 169 of this Regulation.

 If the Operator has a payable sum of money to the Participant for the natural gas sold on the Exchange, then, when submitting the order to buy by the Participant, this sum of money or the portion thereof, on the written request of the Participant, may be set off as the Prepayment paid by the Participant or the portion thereof.
-The unused portion of the sum of money shall be paid out based on the set-off statement issued by the Operator and approved by the Participant within the time limits established by subpar.
-3.3.9 of this Regulation.
+The unused portion of the sum of money shall be paid out based on the set-off statement issued by the Operator and approved by the Participant within the time limits established by paragraph 180 of this Regulation.

 The Participant may submit to the Operator a bank guarantee as a Collateral.